call518/EYWA-on-Vagrant/README.md

 ## (Note)

 * OpenNebula's VNC Console is not supported.
-Because of Port Forwarding (>5900, Random)
+Because of Port Forwarding (>5900, Dynamic)